CoShare: An Efficient Approach for Redundancy Allocation in NFV: The System Model and Problem Definition

-The network service provided to each flow $f$ has an availability requirement $A_f^r$.
-For practical consideration, the effect of the flow's source and destination nodes is excluded.
-In addition, to simplify the representation and analysis, we focus on the impact of node and NF instance failures on the availability, and assume that nodes and instances fail independently.
-Without loss of generality, we classify flows according to their availability requirements, and within each class $c$, the availability requirement is the same, denoted as $A_c$.
-In the group specification regarding NFV resiliency requirements~\cite{etsi2015resiliency_req}, the European Telecommunication Standard Institute (ETSI) defines three levels of service availability.
-Accordingly, we assume three classes, if not otherwise specified.
+The network service provided to each flow $f$ has an availability requirement $A_{r_f}$.
+For practical reasons, the failure impact of the flow's source and destination nodes is excluded.
+In addition, to simplify the representation and analysis, we focus on the impact of (hardware) node and (software) NF instance failures on the availability, and assume that nodes and instances fail independently.
+Reflecting the typical classification of availability requirements, as seen in the specification by the European Telecommunication Standard Institute (ETSI) ~\cite{etsi2015resiliency_req}, we consider three levels of service availability, referred to as classes.
+We assume that flows fall into: low, medium, and high availability class.
+As an example, in the evaluation, we assume the availability requirements of flows are in the range of $[99.9\%, 99.99\%)$, $[99.99\%, 99.999\%)$ and $[99.999\%, 99.9999\%)$ and use them to represent the three classes and also simply refer them as the $99.9\%$, $99.99\%$ and $99.999\%$ classes respectively.

-We are interested in {\em meeting the availability requirements of flows by redundancy}, through allocation of additional resources particularly NF instances.
-More specifically, if the primary chain cannot provide the required $A_f^r$, {\em backup chain(s)} are created to improve the availability level of the service and meet the requirement.
+We are interested in {\em meeting the availability requirements of flows through redundancy}, by allocating additional NF instances.
+More specifically, if the primary chain cannot provide the required $A_{r_f}$, {\em backup chain(s)} are created to improve the availability level of the service and meet the requirement.
+The primary chain of flow $f$, denoted with $p_f$, defines a mapping of the network service chain $\overrightarrow{S}_{f}$ with the nodes that host the service chain.
+Similarly, the backup chain $b_f$ defines a mapping of the same chain to the nodes that will host the backup instances of flow $f$.
+Note that there can be more than one backup chains, hence mappings, if a single one is not sufficient to meet the flow's availability requirement.
 The service to a flow is considered available if either the primary or one of the backup service chains is available.

 Let $A_n$ denote the availability of node $n$, and $A_v$ the availability of NF instance $v$.
-For the primary chain $p_{f}$ of flow $f$, we use $A^p_{f}$ to denote its availability.
-For a backup chain $b$, its availability, denoted as $A_f^b$, is calculated as:
+For the primary chain of flow $f$, we use $A_{p_{f}}$ to denote its availability.
+For a backup chain $b_f$, its availability, denoted as $A_{b_f}$, is calculated as: